woflydev/IsoCube-Public/README.md

 3) Make you take toilet breaks.
 4) Put you in a rehabilitation center.

 Warning: this game may make you blow up your computer.

-Oh it's fine, just play it and have fun while you're at it!
+...Oh it's fine, just play it and have fun while you're at it!

+# To install/play:
+Simply [UNZIP] the file with your preferred program (File Explorer on Windows) and double click 'IsoCube.exe'.

+# Comptible with:
+- Windows 7 (not tested)
+- Windows 8 and 8.1 (why would you be using that) (not tested)
+- Windows 10 (native)
+- Windows 11 (performance optimization is pending)
+- MacOS Sierra or above (not tested)

 ![IsoCubeTitleScreen1](https://github.com/woflydev/IsoCube-Public/blob/main/IsoCube%20ReadMe%20Files/title%20screen.PNG?raw=true)

+Have fun, bye :)